WordPress/gutenberg/docs/how-to-guides/data-basics/3-building-an-edit-form.md

 }
 ```

 Now let's make the button display the form we just created.
-As this tutorial is not focused on web design, we will wire the two using a component that requires the least amount of code: [`Modal`](https://developer.wordpress.org/block-editor/reference-guides/components/modal/).
+As this tutorial is not focused on web design, we will wire the two using a component that requires the least code: [`Modal`](https://developer.wordpress.org/block-editor/reference-guides/components/modal/).
 Let's update `PageEditButton` accordingly:

 ```js
 import { Button, Modal, TextControl } from '@wordpress/components';